PanagiotisDrakatos/JavaRansomware/README.md

 > DON'T RUN ransomware.exe IN YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT!

 #Legal Warning
-While this may be helpful for some, there are significant risks.
+<p>While this may be helpful for some, there are significant risks.
 JavaRansomware may be used only for Educational Purposes.
 Do not use it as a ransomware!
-You could go to jail if if you will use it for malicious purposes.
+You could go to jail if if you will use it for malicious purposes.</p>

 #Contribute